-Lower and Standard Risk (CDD) (Code paras 8, 11, 12, 13) Higher Risk (CDD and ECDD)(EDD) (Code para 15) Foreign PEPs & Higher Risk Domestic PEPs (Code para 14 and 15 where Identification (Customer) Verification of that information (Customer) Identification information (Underlying customer, persons acting on behalf of, beneficial owners) Verification of that information (Underlying customer, persons acting on behalf of, beneficial owners, legal Required before or during the formation of the relationship Generally required before or during the formation of the relationship, but in very limited circumstances may be undertaken following the establishment of the business relationship Required before or during the formation of the relationship Reasonable measures generally required before or during the formation of the relationship, but in very limited circumstances may Consider additional information and verification in addition to standard CDD requirements.
-As well as further research where considered necessary, in order to understand the background of a customer and their business.
-As per standard or higher risk as determined by risk assessment.
-Purpose / intended nature of relationship be undertaken following the establishment of the business relationship Required before or during the formation of the relationship Required before or during the formation of the relationship Source of Funds Reasonable measures to establish Reasonable measures to establish Source of Wealth No legislative requirement - best practice only Reasonable measures to establish Reasonable measures to establish Obtain senior management approval to take on business No legislative requirement No legislative requirement Required before relationship is established Ongoing monitoring Ongoing and effective monitoring Ongoing and effective monitoring, also consider additional ongoing monitoring Must perform ongoing and effective enhanced monitoring
+Lower and Standard Risk Higher Risk Foreign PEPs &

+(CDD) (CDD and Higher Risk

+(CDD) ECDD)(EDD) Domestic PEPs

+(Code paras 8, 11, 12, 13) (Code para 14 and

+(Code paras 8, 11, 12, 13) (CI 15) 15 where

+(Code para 15 ) applicable)

+Identification information Required before or during иррпсиыс)

+(Customer) the formation of the

+(eastorner) relationship Consider

+Verification of that Generally required before or additional

+information during the formation of the information and

+(Customer) relationship, but in very verification in

+(customer) limited circumstances may addition to

+be undertaken following the standard CDD

+establishment of the requirements.

+business relationship As well as

+Identification information Required before or during further research

+(Underlying customer, the formation of the where As per standard or

+persons acting on behalf of, relationship considered higher risk as

+beneficial owners) Telationship necessary, in determined by

+Verification of that Reasonable measures order to risk assessment.

+information generally required before or understand the Tisk discussification

+(Underlying customer, during the formation of the background of a

+persons acting on behalf of, relationship, but in very customer and

+beneficial owners, legal limited circumstances may their business.

+status) be undertaken following the

+statasy establishment of the

+business relationship

+Purpose / intended nature Required before or during Required before

+of relationship the formation of the or during the

+or relationship relationship formation of the

+relationship relationship

+Source of Funds Reasonable measures to Reasonable

+establish measures to

+establish

+Source of Wealth No legislative requirement - Reasonable Reasonable

+best practice only measures to measures to

+establish establish

+Obtain senior management No legislative requirement Required before

+approval to take on relationship is

+business ' established

+Ongoing monitoring Ongoing and effective Ongoing and Must perform

+monitoring effective ongoing and

+j monitoring, also effective

+consider enhanced

+additional monitoring

+ongoing

+monitoring

+business 0 0 No legislative requirement Ongoing and effective monitoring, also consider additional ongoing Required before relationship is established Must perform ongoing and effective enhanced